kibatic/datagrid-bundle/docs/advanced-example.md

                 'Promoted',
                 fn(Book $book) => $book->isPromoted(),
                 Template::BOOLEAN,
-                sortable: 't.promoted'
+                sortable: 'b.promoted'
             )
             ->addColumn(
                 'Editor',
                 fn(Book $book) => $book->getEditor()->getName(),
-                Template::BOOLEAN,
                 sortable: 'editor', // The name of the sort option in the query can be customized
-                sortableQuery: 't.editor.name', // and then you can specify what will actually be used in the query to sort )
+                sortableQuery: 'b.editor.name', // and then you can specify what will actually be used in the query to sort )
             ->addColumn(
                 'Spell checked At',